ArthurLeroudier/OTT-Jax-tuto/README.md

 # OTT-Jax-tuto
-Tutorial on the implementation of the Sinkhorn Newton Sparse (SNS) algorithm using the jax-ott library.
+Tutorial on the implementation of the Low-Rank Optimal Transport through Factor Relaxation with Latent Coupling (FRLC) algorithm using the jax-ott library.